obiwanjacobi/Zalt/VDP Board v1.0 - locked/readme.md

 The V9958 circuit has been copied from the MSX clone project Omega. https://github.com/skiselev/omega

-The YM2149 circuit was copied from this YM2149 fro the RC2014 project. https://github.com/electrified/rc2014-ym2149
+The YM2149 circuit was copied from this YM2149 for the RC2014 project. https://github.com/electrified/rc2014-ym2149
 (although I only used the channel mixing resistors)